attestate/ad/whitepaper.md

 But while true private ownership is unlimited over time, meaning that no one but the current owner has full and unlimited control over who else may own their property in the future.
-This causes inefficient allocation for unique and non-fungible goods and, in turn, leads to bad prices.
+This causes inefficient allocation of unique and non-fungible goods and, in turn, leads to bad prices.

 Demand-based recurring fees limit ownership by imposing a variable fee on